Bairavi

 Bairavi is a 1978 Indian Tamil-language film directed by M. Bhaskar, and produced by Kalaignanam, who also wrote the story and dialogues.
-It stars Rajinikanth, Sripriya and Geetha.
-Geetha was introduced in this film.
-Srikanth played the role of the main villain.
+It stars Srikanth, Rajinikanth and Sripriya.
+Geetha was introduced in this film and plays the title character.
+Srikanth played the antagonist.
 Sudheer, Manorama and Suruli Rajan played other major roles.
 The film was released on 8 June 1978.

 Plot

 Mookaiyah and his sister Bairavi are the children of a drunkard.
-They are separated after Bhairavi gets lost in an accident.
+They are separated after Bhairavi is lost in an accident.
 Following this, Mookaiyah becomes a servant of a local landlord Rajalingam.
 Mookaiyah is a loyal servant and does whatever is asked of him.
-The landlord, Rajalingam, forces Mookaiyah to abduct a young girl from a neighbouring village, Bhagyam.
-Rajalingam rapes her in the absence of Mookaiyah.
-Maanikam, Bhagyam's adopted brother, finds to know about the incident.
-When the police investigate Maanikam, Mookaiyah discovers that Bhagyam is his long-lost sister (Bairavi).
+Rajalingam forces Mookaiyah to abduct a young girl from a neighbouring village, Bhagyam.
+Rajalingam rapes her in the Mookaiyah's absence.
+Maanikam, Bhagyam's adopted brother, learns of the incident.
+When the police investigate Maanikam, Mookaiyah discovers that Bhagyam is Bairavi.
 Then he immediately approaches Rajalingam and forces him to marry Bairavi; he was not ready to accept it at first but after a while he promises to Mookaiyah that he will marry Bairavi.

-As Mookaiyah was the person who abducted Bairavi, the police suspect that he is the culprit, comes to Rajalingam's house to know about Mookaiyah.
-Rajalingam also alleges to Police that Mookaiyah only raped Bairavi.
-The police therefore arrest Mookaiyah, based on the statement of Rajalingam.
-Meanwhile, Rajalingam plans to kill Bairavi when she was in an unconscious state in hospital.
-If Bairavi become conscious and gives a statement to the police then he will definitely be prone to punishment, so he kills her.
-After knowing about his adopted sister's murder, Maanikam vows to take revenge on Mookaiyah, whom he believes to be responsible for Bairavi's death.
+As Mookaiyah was the person who abducted Bairavi, the police suspect that he is the culprit, goes to Rajalingam's house to learn about Mookaiyah.
+Rajalingam also alleges to the police that Mookaiyah only raped Bairavi.
+The police therefore arrest Mookaiyah, based on Rajalingam's testimony.
+Meanwhile, Rajalingam plans to kill Bairavi, who is in an unconscious state in hospital.
+If Bairavi becomes conscious and testifies to the police then he will be punished, so he kills her.
+After learning of his adopted sister's murder, Maanikam vows vengeance on Mookaiyah, whom he believes to be responsible for Bairavi's death.
 Meanwhile, Mookaiyah escapes from jail knowing about the incident.
-He then sets out to kill the landlord in revenge for his sister's death.
+He then sets out to kill Rajalingam to avenge his sister's death.